 The FCA published another consultation (CP17/22) on draft authorisation and reporting forms under PSD2 on 13 July 2017.
-The FCA describes this as a 'small follow-up Consultation Paper on authorisation, registration and reporting forms' under PSD2 after the main PSD2 implementation consultation CP17/11.
-In CP17/22, the FCA is consulting on some changes to its Handbook to introduce new reporting and record keeping requirements for PSPs.
-It is also consulting on some registration and authorisation forms to be used by payment institutions and e-money institutions to reflect new authorisation and registration requirements under PSD2.
+The FCA described this as a 'small follow-up Consultation Paper on authorisation, registration and reporting forms' under PSD2 after the main PSD2 implementation consultation CP17/11.
+In CP17/22, the FCA consulted on some changes to its Handbook to introduce new reporting and record keeping requirements for PSPs.
+It also consulted on some registration and authorisation forms to be used by payment institutions and e-money institutions to reflect new authorisation and registration requirements under PSD2.
 This includes forms for existing payment institutions and e-money institutions who will need to be re-authorised or re-registered under PSD2.
-The consultation closes on 18 August 2017 and the final forms will be published in September 2017.
-A Policy Statement is expected in Q3 2017.
-There is a dedicated webpage for the consultation.
+The consultation closed on 18 August 2017 and the final forms will be published in September 2017.
+There is a dedicated webpage.